vigindian/remote-job-search-portal/README.md

 - collects job details and stores it in local sqlite db.
 - the portal presents data from sqlite db.
 - the job-scraping script is run on a regular basis in the backend server, to refresh the jobs.
-- you can subscribe to job updates via RSS subscription
+- you can subscribe to job updates via RSS subscription.
+- deletes obsoletes jobs that have been removed from the source sites.

 ## 2. Code Structure